 - Outstanding financial reports for other charitable gaming events

-The use of net proceeds must also be noted on your application.
-For the use of net proceeds, list specific projects or items for which funds will be used.
+Note the use of net proceeds on your application by listing the specific projects or items for which funds will be used.
 They must fall within your organization’s objects or purposes as outlined in your governing documents.
-To clarify, we are not asking for your mission statement or charitable purpose.
+Do not include your mission statement or charitable purpose.

-Please note that expired licenses may not be amended or cancelled.
-If you make changes to your licence application package before you submit it to the licensing authority, each change must be initialled, on each document, by the licence application signers and other signers of that document.
-Changes to your submitted licence application package must be made in writing on your organization’s letterhead, signed by the licence application signers and include supporting documents that are affected.
+Expired licenses may not be amended or cancelled.
+If you make changes to your licence application package before you submit it to the licensing authority, each change must be initialed, on each document, by the licence application signers and other signers of that document.
+Submit changes to your licence application package in writing on your organization’s letterhead, signed by the licence application signers; include supporting documents that are affected.

 The licence fee for electronic raffle licenses is one per cent of the total prize board.

-- Payment must be made to the Minister of Finance (MOF)
+- Payment may be made by cheque for the lottery trust account, payable to the Minister of Finance (MOF)

-The licensee is required to notify the Registrar of any issues encountered during the raffle.
-Notifications shall be in accordance with the Electronic Raffle Notification Matrix.
+The licensee is required to notify the Registrar of any issues encountered during the raffle, in accordance with the Electronic Raffle Notification Matrix.

-- Ensuring that your electronic raffle licence is visible
+- Ensuring that your electronic raffle licence is available to the public

 - Raffle operators are knowledgeable of the Terms and Conditions (Step 2)